Monday, January 3, 2011

 In case you were wondering, we use Google AdSense to track the number of people who visit our blog.
 We noticed, and are glad, that people are visiting us on their own accord instead of us having to goad them to come.

+*This is the second part on our series about luggage.
 Thanksgiving -- as well as other holidays -- will soon be upon us.
 If you travel to visit your family be careful and try not to lose your luggage.

 Losing luggage is no laughing matter; it makes you feel lousy.
 If this has happened to you, try not to lament.
 Over a million people lose their luggage each year.
 This is not a new, or relatively recent, phenomenon; at least logistically.